aelshehawy/academic-kickstart_ash/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Refugee Week Event hosted By Somerville and Mansfield Colleges"
+title = "My Dissertation Project"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media ="colonization.jpg"